CryptoPascal31/pact-rsa/README.md

  - msg: `any type` is the message signed by the sender.

 **Note**: We use the Pact serialization for computing the hash.
-If `msg` is not a string, it should be have been serialized before signing according to the *Pact rules* : https://github.com/kadena-io/pact/blob/master/src/Pact/Types/Codec.hs
+If `msg` is not a string, it should have been serialized before signing according to the *Pact rules* : https://github.com/kadena-io/pact/blob/master/src/Pact/Types/Codec.hs

 ## Gas Usage